How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 Follow step by step instructions by clicking on the numbers 1 2 3 in the switch below:

-How to get rid of wordpress errors
+How to get rid of WordPress errors

 Let's assume you have enabled output wordpress errors, your white screen has become a screen with error text, what do we do next?